arcs-njit-edu/Docs/docs/MIG/overview.md

 MIG reduces GPU underutilization by splitting large resources into usable chunks.

-## Profiles Supported on Wulver

-Wulver currently supports the following MIG configurations:

-- 1g.10gb
-- 2g.20gb
-- 3g.40gb
-- Full 80GB (non-MIG)

-These profiles correspond to different partitions of compute and memory resources from the A100 80GB GPU.
-You can view a full comparison in the [Profile Comparison section](./profile-comparison.md).

-Each profile also maps to a Service Unit (SU) usage factor that reflects its computational weight — ranging from 2 SU/hour for a 1g.10gb instance up to 16 SU/hour for a full GPU.
-You can check full SU overview of MIG [here](./job-submission-and-su.md)

 ## Why You Should Use MIG Instances

 **Lower SU Cost for Smaller Workloads**:<br>
 MIG lets you select a GPU slice that meets your job’s needs without paying for more power than you use.
 For example:

-- A small training job or inference script may only require 10–20 GB of GPU memory.
+- A small training job or inference script may only require `10–20` GB of GPU memory.
-- Running such a job on a 1g.10gb or 2g.20gb MIG instance will consume only a fraction of the SUs compared to using a full GPU.
+- Running such a job on a `1g.10gb` or `2g.20gb` MIG instance will consume only a fraction of the SUs compared to using a full GPU.

 This is especially important if you’re working within a research group’s annual SU allocation on Wulver.